 As the trend for vintage-inspired watches consolidates, brands continue to dig into their archives to find inspiration and breathe new life into past models.
 Milus, a brand with over 100 years of history and recently revived has some rich background in field watches and divers’ instruments.
-Following the Snow Star we recently presented to you, the brand also reissues one of its most famous models, the 1970s Super Compressor dive watch, with the new and objectively cool Archimedes by Milus.
+Following the Snow Star, the brand also reissues one of its most famous models, the 1970s Super Compressor dive watch, with the new and objectively cool Archimedes by Milus.

 The name Archimedes naturally refers to the ancient Greek mathematician, physicist and inventor, Archimedes of Syracuse, often considered the greatest mathematician of antiquity and famous for the Archimedes’ principle (the forces exerted on a body immersed in a fluid).

 This name has been used by Milus to label dive watches since the 1960s, in particular, the 666, a reference to its water-resistance of up to 666 feet.
 In the 1970s, the Archimedes was equipped with the famous water-resistant Super Compressor cases by Ervin Piquerez SA, with its unique spring-loaded sealing caseback.
 Ervin Piquerez’s most famous cases had dual crowns, one to wind the movement and set the time (and date if any), the other to operate the internal rotating bezel.
 This unique look was used across many brands, including Jaeger-LeCoultre, Longines, Hamilton or Bulova.